codn/adminpanel/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## To Do:

+1. Add english support
+2. Add the medium editor to the custom builder so it inits itself